 Take the vacant Ontario Theatre, originally opened in 1951.
 Sure, the market has changed – these days, people see movies in 3D-ready, shopping mall-centered megamultiplexes, when they see them at all.
 It’s a far cry from the sixties, when The Sound of Music made its DC premiere here – and then played for the next two years straight on the Ontario Theatre’s one screen.
 That’s crazy – one movie on one screen sustaining a business for two years.
 No way, anymore.

-But is Adams Morgan really better off with another five-story luxury condo building in place of the defunct Ontario Theatre?
+But is Adams Morgan really better off with another six story luxury condo building in place of the defunct Ontario Theatre?
 Will it make the neighborhood a more distinct or special place to live in or visit?
 Is it a responsible addition to this historically mixed-income neighborhood’s array of housing options?
-Or is it just another symbol of the creeping gentrification that has extended west since the Green Line reached Columbia Heights in 1999 like the sullen hand of slow and certain cultural death.
+Or is it just another symbol of the creeping gentrification that has extended ever westward like the sullen, slow hand of certain cultural death since the Green Line reached Columbia Heights in 1999?

 But let’s get real.
 Let’s be frank.
 The developers who conceived this plan don’t care about the history of the Ontario Theatre.
-They don’t care about the theatre’s close ties to Adams Morgan’s heritage as a Hispanic enclave, when it became the premiere Spanish language cinema during the 70s.
-They don’t know or care that during the early 80s, Minor Threat played a show here on one of the nights when it wasn’t screening a veritable A-list cavalcade of B-movies.
+They don’t care about the theatre’s close ties to Adams Morgan’s heritage as a Hispanic enclave – it became DC’s premiere Spanish language cinema during the 70s.
+They don’t know or care that during the early 80s, DC’s own Minor Threat played a show here on one of the nights when it wasn’t screening a veritable A-list cavalcade of B-movies.

 Party on in your contemporary luxury condominium, with affordable prices starting in the high $200s.
 Notice the recycled awning from the original Ontario Theatre structure…